 Daniela has a Ph.D. in Neuroscience during which she studied mechanisms of auditory processing in mammals.
 As the project Director at PREreview she is responsible for overall project oversight, product development and management, fundraising, and internal and external communication.
 During her time as a student, she became increasingly interested in how open practices can be used to empower early-career researchers in taking ownership over their work, and to facilitate collaborations within and across teams.
 This passion, combined with active community engagement, led her to co-found PREreview in 2017 and become a Mozilla Fellow for Science in 2018/2019.

-Samantha Hindle, Ph.D. – Co-Founder, PREreview Open Reviewers Program Lead
+Samantha Hindle, Ph.D. (she/her) – Co-Founder, PREreview Open Reviewers Program Lead

 Sam has a Ph.D. in Neuroscience where she characterized neurodegenerative disorders in Drosophila.
 During her postdoctoral position studying the Drosophila blood-brain barrier, she became increasingly passionate about open science and the potential for preprints to rewrite the way scientists disseminate their research.
 Following her passion for preprints, Sam became the Content Lead at bioRxiv and now manages the preprint content teams at CSHL.
 Her advocacy for the use of preprints began with her early engagement with the ASAPbio Ambassadors and Mozilla communities, paths that led her to co-found PREreview in 2017.
 Sam leads the PREreview Open Reviewers Program, providing ECRs with access to important training and networks to excel in their peer reviewing opportunities.

-Monica Granados, Ph.D. – Live-streamed Preprint Journal Club Lead
+Monica Granados, Ph.D. (she/her) – Live-streamed Preprint Journal Club Lead

 Antoinette Foster has a Ph.D. in Neuroscience and is passionate about establishing racial equity within the scientific enterprise.
-Antoinette joined the PREreview team in January 2020 to help establish PREreview Open Reviewers, giving special attention to equity within the peer review process.
-Antoinette is the Co-Founder of a campus affinity group, Alliance for Visible Diversity in Science, which focuses on the specific ways that systemic racism manifests within science in order to create a more equitable and inclusive environment.
-In addition, Antoinette is also the Director of Community Transformation at Oregon Health and Science University, where she aims to directly impact internalized and interpersonal racism by empowering her community to become active agents of change.
-Her career aspiration is to radically shift scientific research culture towards establishing and practicing the inclusive values required to drive racial equity.
+Antoinette joined the PREreview team in January 2020 and was instrumental in creating the PREreview Open Reviewers training and mentoring program and running its pilot, giving special attention to bringing an equity lens to the curriculum and format.
+Antoinette is now the Director of Community Transformation at Oregon Health and Science University, where she aims to directly impact internalized and interpersonal racism by empowering her community to become active agents of change.

 Kristen Ratan – Founder and Director at Stratos